tradingview-pine-seeds/docs/data_tutorial.md

 >__Important__
 >
-> 1. Symbols are uploaded into the TradingView storage every 10 minute.
+> 1. Symbols are uploaded into the TradingView storage every 10 minutes.
 > Hence, the maximum time for symbols to appear on the chart is 10 minute.
 >
 > 2. Do not [add symbol data](#step-2-add-symbol-data) before `No data here` appears on the chart.